What the ‘best / most suitable home loan’ means for you

 - You could face a sudden increase in regular repayments at the end of the interest-only period.

-Popular with self-employed people, these loans require less documentation or proof of income than most, but often carry higher interest rates or require a larger deposit because of the perceived higher lender risk.
+For “self-employed” people, these loans require less and different forms of documentation or proof of income than standard loans, but usually carry higher interest rates or require a larger deposit because of the perceived higher lender risk.
 In most cases you will be financially better off getting together full documentation for another type of loan.
 But if this isn’t possible, a low doc loan may be your best opportunity to borrow money.
+These require different forme of income proof AND can be swapped or refinanced in the future into a FULL DOC loan when “satisfactory income proof” is available.

-- You will probably pay higher interest than with other home loan types, or may need a larger deposit, or both.
+- You will pay higher interest than with other home loan types, or may need a larger deposit, or both., but when satisfactory proof is available can swap to a lower “Full Doc” loan / rate.